ahanuban/ahanuban.github.io/index.md

 ---

 ## About Ahanu
+Ahanu is a student nurse, cellist, and entrepreneur.

 ### Education
 Ahanu is pursuing a bachelor's degree of science in nursing (BSN) at Emory University's [Nell Hodgson Woodruff School of Nursing](https://nursing.emory.edu) and expects to graduate in May 2023.
 He completed his nursing school prerequisites at [Georgia State University](https://gsu.edu), where he maintained a 4.0 GPA.